FELIX75791/appointment-management-service/README.md

 7. **Running the Project**: Once built, you can run this project by <code>mvn spring-boot:run</code>

+8. **Getting Code Coverage Report** : You can check code coverage report by running <code>mvn jacoco:report</code>
 ## Running a Cloud Based Instance

 ## Running test
-We provided unit tests under the directory src/test You are welcome to test our end points after running an instance.
+We provided unit tests under the directory src/test.
+You can also test by running <code>mvn clean test</code> You are welcome to test our end points after running an instance.
 We recommend using Postman or Bruno

 ## Endpoints